-UPDATE: Neiman Marcus Officially Files for Bankruptcy
+UPDATE: Neiman Marcus Exits Bankruptcy With New Owners

 The announcement of Neiman Marcus’ plan closely follows the decision of J.Crew Group, which also operates Madewell, to file for Chapter 11 bankruptcy.